oliverandrich/django-tailwind-postcss/README.md

 # Django + Tailwind = ❤

 This is a fork of the great project [django-tailwind](https://github.com/timonweb/django-tailwind) by [timonweb](https://github.com/timonweb).
-Instead of using [Sass](https://sass-lang.com) in the css procesing pipeline, I prefer to stick to a postcss only pipeline and also integrated the officials plugins, that are recommended by [Tailwind UI](https://tailwindui.com).
+Instead of using [Sass](https://sass-lang.com) in the css procesing pipeline, I prefer to stick to a postcss only pipeline and also integrated the officials plugins, that are recommended by [Tailwind UI](https://tailwindui.com): [@tailwindcss/aspect-ratio](https://www.npmjs.com/package/@tailwindcss/aspect-ratio), [@tailwindcss/forms](https://www.npmjs.com/package/@tailwindcss/forms) and [@tailwindcss/typography](https://www.npmjs.com/package/@tailwindcss/typography).
 I also took the decision to strip the support for Tailwind CSS 1.x.
 In order to support nested rules in the css definitions, [postcss-nested](https://github.com/postcss/postcss-nested) is also added.

 ## Installation